riusi88/SquishBox.js/README.md

-SquishBox.js
+SquishBox.js Alpha
 ============

-This is a free jQuery plugin that will take a set of 4 Square Images and generates a Square gallery that animates while being hovered over.
+This is a free jQuery plugin that will take a set of 4 Square Images and generate a Square gallery that animates and squishes while being hovered over.

 There are a few things you need to do before getting it up and running.